Onna-musha: Sengoku period

 During the Ashikaga Shogunate, due to tensions between the shogunate retainers, Japan went to war again.
 In 1460, when shōgun Ashikaga Yoshimasa abdicated his position to his younger brother Ashikaga Yoshimi, Hino Tomiko (Yoshimasa's wife) was strongly against this decision.
 Tomiko sought political and military support to rule as regent until the birth of her son, securing the support of Yamana Sōzen and other leaders of powerful samurai clans.
 Then she went to war against Yoshimasa and his supporters, especially the Hosokawa clan.
 This dispute for succession started the Ōnin War (1467–1477) and led to the beginning of the Sengoku period.

 In the Azuchi–Momoyama period, when several daimyō took charge of their own affairs and fought against each other by territory, women of noble clans and even peasant women members of Ikkō-ikki, Ikkō-shu, Saika Ikki and others Ikki sects went to the battlefields.
 In 1569, when a Mori family retainer from western Japan went absent from a campaign, his wife Ichikawa no Tsubone assumed responsibility for the defense of Kōnomine Castle with her armed ladies-in-waiting.
-Attacks on yamashiro (山城; mountaintop castles), the characteristic fortress of the daimyō, have provided many unwanted opportunities for women to engage in defense and suffer the ultimate sacrifice if the castle falls.

-Women participated in battles until the unification of Japan by Toyotomi Hideyoshi.
-In 1591 several women defended Kunohe Castle even when it was on fire in the Kunohe Rebellion.
-After Hideyoshi's death, his concubine Yodo-dono took over the de facto leadership of the Toyotomi clan, and in 1614 she and her son, Hideyori, fought the ascendant Tokugawa shogunate.
-In 1615, when Tokugawa Ieyasu attacked Osaka castle again, Yodo-dono and her son committed suicide in the flames of Osaka castle.
-Suicide inside a burning castle may have been the last act of loyalty to a samurai-class woman.